Curious4Tech/azure-image-recognition/README.md

 ## File Structure

 - `image_recognition.py`: The main Python script that performs image analysis.
-- `.env`: Contains your Azure credentials (do not commit this file to version control).
+- `.env`: Contains your Azure credentials (do not commit this file to version control in case you have your credentials in it).
 - `README.md`: This file, containing project documentation.

 ## Contributing